Who We Are

 • Robin Junker-Boyce

 Robin Junker-Boyce is Pastor at First Congregational Church UCC in Thetford, Vermont.
-She has a BS in Biology and a Masters Degree in Psychogy and Religious Studies, with an extended focus on hospital chaplaincy.
+She has a BS in Biology and a Masters Degree in Psychology and Religious Studies, with an extended focus on hospital chaplaincy.
 Previously she completed a twelve-year ministerial post at Bethany Church UCC in Randolph, Vermont.
 She is a Real Dialogue Specialist and studying to become a Dialogue Therapist for Couples.
 Her passions are preaching, community building, contemplative prayer, and the intersection between science and spirituality.

 • Susan Lillich